-It should be noted the vehicle must be locked, which means you must somehow get inside in order to be convicted for auto burglary.
-Common methods to gain entry include breaking the window, using a tool, or even just reaching inside to open a locked door.
+It should be noted the vehicle must be locked, which means you must somehow get inside to be convicted for auto burglary.
+Standard methods to gain entry include breaking the window, using a tool, or even just reaching inside to open a locked door.

 You “enter” a vehicle when any part of your body or object goes inside.
 You don't even have to open the door or place your entire body inside the car to be convicted of auto burglary.
 If a window is open and you reach inside to steal something, you have just committed PC 459 auto burglary.